alinex/bash-lib/README.md

 - `develop` - newest changes, but maybe not thoroughly tested
 - tags like `v2.3.0` - older version

-And you can also at any time download the baslib yourself and set `$BASHLIB_HOME` to this directory to work with it, like I do with my developer directory.
+And you can also at any time download the BasLib yourself and set `$BASHLIB_HOME` to this directory to work with it, like I do with my developer directory.
 Or use it without local installation, see below.

 ## Usage